 D.1.a.
 Identify a clear, coherent vision of what students should know and be able to do.
-(WASC A.1) Fall 2006 Continuing During the 2005-06 school year Carlmont participated in a WASC self- study and accreditation process.
-Part of fun- this process involved revising the school's vision, mission, and Expected Scho (ESLRs).
-The 2011-12 self-study reviewed the existin ESLR's; staff and other stakeholders felt the items we attainable.
-The work of interpreting and implementing these guiding documents is of the fabric of every aspect of school life. blwide Learning Results g vision, mission, and re both relevant and D.1.b.
+(WASC A.1) Fall 2006 Continuing During the 2005-06 school year Carlmont participated in a WASC self-study and accreditation process.
+Part of funding. this process involved revising the school's vision, mission, and Expected Schoolwide Learning Results (ESLRs).
+The 2011-12 self-study reviewed the existing vision, mission, and ESLR's; staff and other stakeholders felt the items were both relevant and attainable.
+The work of interpreting and implementing these guiding documents is ongoing and is woven into the fabric of every aspect of school life.
+No direct impact on categorical or general D.1.b.
 Identify clear expectations for standards mastery for all students, especially for students who are identified as underperforming.
-(WASC A.1) 2006 Continuing This has been a continuing focus since the 2005-2006 school year.
+(WASC 2006 Continuing This has been a continuing focus since the 2005-2006 school year.
 Multiple sources.